 High-Performance Computing and Visualization Capabilities

-At the ESIF, NREL experts and collaborators can take full advantage of advanced computing hardware and software resources for data analysis and integration, including the 8-petaflop Eagle supercomputer.
+At the ESIF, NREL experts and collaborators can take full advantage of advanced computing resources for data analysis and integration.
 Advanced visualization technology helps researchers explore and interact with data in new ways that accelerate understanding and innovation, and a robust data-streaming platform allows projects to stream their data out of lab equipment and integrate them with other devices or simulation systems.

 Data integration and analysis at the ESIF spans multiple research areas and energy technologies.
 For more information on NREL's crosscutting energy analysis and scientific computing capabilities, visit the Energy Analysis and Computational Science websites.